simulogics/airlinesim-docs/content/docs/user-interface/settings/settings/index.md

 This page shows your daily credit consumption as well as your current balance.
 You'll also see a list of your active holdings on the right.

-### Settings / Gameworlds
+### Settings / Game Worlds

-Clicking on Settings / Gameworlds takes you back to the Dashboard that also appears after logging in from the AirlineSim website.
+Clicking on Settings / Game Worlds takes you back to the Dashboard that also appears after logging in from the [AirlineSim website](https://www.airlinesim.aero/en/).
 Here, you can see the available game worlds, purchase credits and adjust account settings like your email address, password and notifications.

 ## Game World